-The Political Climate in Holladay, UT is Leaning liberal.
+The political climate in Holladay, UT is leaning liberal.

-The BestPlaces Liberal/Conservative Index
+The BestPlaces liberal/conservative index

-Holladay, UT is Leaning liberal
+Holladay, UT is leaning liberal.

-Salt Lake County, Utah is Leaning liberal.
+Salt Lake County, Utah is somewhat liberal.

-Utah is Strongly conservative.
+Utah is moderately conservative.

-The BestPlaces Liberal/Conservative Index is based on recent voting in national elections, federal campaign contributions by local residents, and consumer personality profiles.
+The BestPlaces liberal/conservative index is based on recent voting in national elections, federal campaign contributions by local residents, and consumer personality profiles.

-Displaying 16 years of Presidential voting, visualized in one word.
+Displaying 20 years of Presidential voting, visualized in one word.

-Holladay, Utah: R R d R d
+Holladay, Utah: R R d R d D

 How It Works:

 Here at BestPlaces, we were looking at the voting patterns since the 2000 election and realized that we could express the results of each election as one letter.
-R if the Republican candidate won, D for the Democrat and I for the Independent.
-The five elections (2000, 2004, 2008, 2012, 2016) would be expressed as five-letter word (R R D R R).
+R if the Republican Party candidate won, D if the Democratic Party candidate won and I if the Independent Party candidate won.
+The six elections (2000, 2004, 2008, 2012, 2016, 2020) would be expressed as six-letter word (R R D R R).

 Then we went a little further and added the dimension of magnitude.
 If the difference of victory was greater than 10 percent, the letter is upper case, and lower case if the difference was less than 10 percent.
 This allows us to see interesting voting patterns at just a glance.

-Here's the VoteWord for Iowa – d r d d r.
-In the last five elections the state has been closely contested, voting narrowly for the Republican candidate in 2016 after voting Democratic in 2008 and 2012.
-Virginia (r r d d d) has voted narrowly Democratic in the last three elections.
+Here's the VoteWord for Iowa d r d d r.
+In the last six elections the state has been closely contested, voting narrowly for the Republican Party candidate in 2016 and 2020 after voting for the Democratic Party in 2008 and 2012.
+Virginia (r r d d d D) has voted for the Democratic Party in the last three elections.

 Individual Campaign Contributions in Holladay, UT

-In the last 4 years (2015-2018), there were 15,256 contributions totaling $2,441,932 to Democratic and liberal campaigns, averaging $160 per contribution.
+In the last 4 years (2018-2021), there were 15,256 contributions totaling $2,441,932 to the Democratic Party and liberal campaigns, averaging $160 per contribution.

-In the last 4 years, there were 4,253 contributions totaling $2,976,122 to Republican and conservative campaigns, averaging $700 per contribution.
+In the last 4 years, there were 4,253 contributions totaling $2,976,122 to the Republican Party and conservative campaigns, averaging $700 per contribution.

 (source: Federal Election Commission)